-Ethics consultation services are available only to current AAPA members.
+Ethics consultation services are available only to current AABA members.

-How do AAPA members request an Ethics Consultation?
+How do AABA members request an Ethics Consultation?

-If you are an AAPA member and would like assistance with an ethical question or concern, you may request an ethics consultation by contacting the committee co-chairs.
+If you are an AABA member and would like assistance with an ethical question or concern, you may request an ethics consultation by contacting the committee co-chairs.

 Will the Ethics Consultation be confidential?